 Introduction to Dayton, Kentucky

 Dayton, Kentucky, in Campbell county, is located 3 miles S of Cincinnati, Ohio.
-The city is considered part of the Cincinnati metropolitan area, and has a population of 5,966 residents.
+The city is considered part of the Cincinnati metropolitan area.

 Dayton and nearby Attractions